-The Company received written communication from a distributor to provide unspecified compensation for pre-paid goods subject to the voluntary field action (from April 2014).
-After considering the views of its legal counsel as well as other factors, the Company's management believes that there is a reasonably possible likelihood of a loss from any related future proceedings would range from a minimal amount up to 1,075,000 Euros.
+In July 2019, a former distributor filed a suit seeking damages from the Company's subsidiary for pre-paid goods subject to the voluntary field action (from April 2014) amounting to &1,830,000 (which is approximately &2.0 million), or alternatively &1,024,000 (which is approximately &1.1 million).
+After considering the views of its legal counsel as well as other factors, the Company's management believes that there is a reasonably possible likelihood of a loss from any related future proceedings would range from a minimal amount up to &1,830,000.

 In July 2016, a service provider filed a suit seeking damages from the Company's subsidiary amounting to \$1,967,822.
 The Company's subsidiary and the plaintiff have entered into a confidential settlement agreement in the amount of \$600,000, and on April 24, 2019, the parties filed a stipulation of dismissal, dismissing all claims in this action.
 On April 25, 2019, the court denied as moot all pending motions.
-The related increase in provision of \$354,000 was recorded to "Research and development expense" within the Consolidated Statements of Operations for the three months ended March 31, 2019.
+The related increase in provision of \$354,000 was recorded to "Research and development expense" within the Consolidated Statements of Operations for the six months ended June 30, 2019.